Nuclear Waste Management Organization (Canada): Expressions of interest

 Site selection commenced in 2010.
 In May, the NMWO called for communities across Canada to submit "expressions of interest" to host a waste management site.
 By March 2012, when the closing deadline was announced, 15 communities had made formal submissions.
 At the closing date of September 30, 2012, NWMO announced that 21 communities were "engaged in learning more about the project, the NWMO and the process.
 The total includes several communities that have asked the NWMO to begin more detailed preliminary assessment studies (Step 3), as well as communities that have requested information and briefings."

 On January 24, 2020, the NWMO announced South Bruce and Ignace as two potential host areas remaining in the site selection process for the project.
 The decision followed agreements between the NWMO and landowners in South Bruce, Ont., allowing sufficient access to land studies in the area at a potential deep geological repository location.

+Selection

+On November 28, 2024, the NMWO selected Wabigoon Lake Ojibway Nation (WLON) and the township of Ignace as the site of the project.
+Construction is expected to begin in the mid 2030s and become operational in the early 2040s.